 How to clean wood paneling?

-Wood paneling that is left unfinished can be dusted and cleaned with a vacuum hose attachment.
-Prefinished wood paneling can be dusted the same way or also with a microfiber towel that will collect the dust on the wall.
+Wood wall panels that are left unfinished can be dusted and cleaned with a vacuum hose attachment.
+Prefinished wall paneling can be dusted the same way or also with a microfiber towel that will collect the dust on the wall.

 Random widths vs single plank widths, what should I know?

 Single plank widths can be challenging to produce in certain products and depend on available wood stocks.
 Imagine making a 5″ product and our stock is 5″, 6″, 7″ and 8″ planks, we will have to create substantial waste and rip the wider planks down to achieve enough of the 5″ width to complete the order, this adds cost and does not make the most of the value available for these resources, not to mention not being as environmentally friendly.
 While we are happy to accommodate your order there is added cost in doing so.
 Random widths help us to maximize the wood and are typically more cost effective, while, at the same time creating a very natural look and feel.
 Most of our orders are placed in a random width pattern for these reasons.
 When ordering random width material you will want to install in a truly random pattern, as you will not receive exact lineal footage of each width.
 We do however ensure that you will receive enough of each width to achieve a natural looking product.